primalmotion/bootsig/README.md

 will check the presence of `/usr/lib/bootsig/post-verify` and will execute it if present.
 The first argument will be `0` if the signatures check, `1` otherwise.

-It is important for security reason that this script is owned and only writable by root:
+It is important for security reasons that this script is owned and only writable by root (you do not want a random use to edit that file and inject code that will be run as root):

     sudo chown root:root /usr/lib/bootsig/post-verify
     sudo chmod 750 /usr/lib/bootsig/post-verify